aldolat/private-content/readme.txt

 2. The shortcode in action.
 On the left, the text revealed to Administrators only; on the right, the page as seen by lower roles (Editors, Authors, etc., or simply readers).

 == Changelog ==

+= 2.6 =

+* FIX: now, if the role is not correctly entered, the shortcode does not display anything.

 = 2.5 =